Elinor Tatum: Background

 In 1996, Tatum was promoted to Associate Publisher and Chief Operating Officer of the newspaper.
 That fall, she entered New York University working toward her Master’s Degree in Journalism and Mass Communication, while continuing to work full-time at the Amsterdam News.
 In December 1997, she completed the course work for her Master’s Degree and was promoted to Publisher and Editor-in-Chief.

-Ms. Tatum is Jewish.
+Tatum is Jewish.
 Her mother was a Holocaust survivor who was born in Czechoslovakia in 1934.
 In 1939, her mother, along with her parents and four brothers, escaped to South America, settling in Ecuador.
 Her mother's sister survived Auschwitz.
 Another aunt was a nurse in the Terezin concentration camp and also survived.
-Ms. Tatum has been visiting Israel since childhood and is active in efforts to promote understanding between the Black and Jewish communities.
+Tatum has been visiting Israel since childhood and is active in efforts to promote understanding between the Black and Jewish communities.

 In addition to her career in journalism, Tatum is also an active member of the greater New York community.
 She is currently, a member of the Board of Trustees of her college alma mater, St. Lawrence University.
 In addition she sits on the Board of the New York Urban League, The Neighborhood Defender Service of Harlem, and the Creative Vision Foundation.
 She also sits on Manhattan Community Board 3.

-Tatum has been received numerous honors for her work including: inclusion in Who’s Who of American Women (the Millennium Edition and subsequent editions), a Doctor Of Humane Letters Honoris Causae from Metropolitan College (New York City), Manhattan Borough Presidents’ Women’s History Month Award, Public Advocates Award, Women Who Make A Difference, Outstanding Business Empowerment Award from the New York Chapter of Black Business and Professional Women, Standing On their Shoulders Award from the National Action Network, and the Good Scout Award.
+Tatum has been received numerous honors for her work including: inclusion in Who’s Who of American Women (the Millennium Edition and subsequent editions), a Doctor Of Humane Letters Honoris Causae from Metropolitan College, Manhattan Borough Presidents’ Women’s History Month Award, Public Advocates Award, Women Who Make A Difference, Outstanding Business Empowerment Award from the New York Chapter of Black Business and Professional Women, Standing On their Shoulders Award from the National Action Network, and the Good Scout Award.